OdetteThurlbourn/guessingGame/README.md

 ### Solution 001
 _____________________________
-*  The code checks if the player has used up 3 guesses and have not used the first hint yet.
-If that's the case, it asks the player if they would like a hint by prompting them to enter "y" for yes and 'n' for no. If the player enters "y", the `hint_used` variable is set to True, and the code then checks if the answer is even or odd, and gives the player a hint accordingly.
-Similarly, it checks if the player has used up 6 guesses and haven't used the second hint yet, and if so, it again prompts the player if they would like a hint and if yes, gives a hint that the answer is a number.
+*  This code segment is responsible for determining if and when to provide hints to the player during the course of the guessing game.
+It evaluates the player's progress by checking if they have used up three guesses and have not yet utilized the first hint option.
+If this criteria is met, the player is prompted to request a hint by entering "y" for yes or "n" for no. If the player chooses to receive a hint, the variable tracking the use of hints is set to true, and the code proceeds to determine if the answer is even or odd, providing a corresponding hint accordingly.
+The same process is repeated when the player reaches six guesses without utilizing the second hint option.
+The code then prompts the player for a hint and provides a hint that the answer is a number.

 ![hintAgainCode](https://user-images.githubusercontent.com/108287233/213494452-e9836770-4ba5-4468-abc1-9bc75dcbfa15.png)